812 Naval Air Squadron

-812 Naval Air Squadron was a Naval Air Squadron of the British Royal Navy's Fleet Air Arm.
-It was active between 1933 and 1956, and saw service in both World War II and the Korean War.
+812 Naval Air Squadron (812 NAS), also referred to as 812 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It most recently operated with Fairey Gannet between November 1955 and December 1956.

-Service history

-First formation
+It was active from 1933 and saw service in both World War II and the Korean War.
+During its service with the Royal Air Force (RAF), the squadron utilised aircraft such as the Blackburn Ripon, Blackburn Baffin, and Fairey Swordfish.
+After its transfer to the Royal Navy and the latter part of the Second World War, it alo operated the Fairey Barracuda.
+During the late forties and early fifties the squadron operated a number of variants of Fairey Firefly.

+History

+Interwar (1933-1939)

 The squadron was first formed on 3 April 1933 aboard the aircraft carrier HMS Glorious, then part of the Mediterranean Fleet, by amalgamating No 461 and 462 (Fleet Torpedo) Flights.
 Originally equipped with the Blackburn Ripon, these were replaced with the Blackburn Baffin in January 1934, with the squadron being the first to be fully equipped with this improved derivative of the Ripon.
 In June 1934, when Glorious returned to Britain for a refit, the Squadron transferred over to HMS Furious and in February 1935, moved over to HMS Eagle, disembarking in March and remaining shore based at Hal Far airfield in Malta until Glorious returned to the Mediterranean in September that year.
 On 24 November 1936, a cyclone hit Hal Far, destroying three hangars and wrecking seven of the squadron's Baffins.
 As a result, the squadron was re-equipped with the Fairey Swordfish in December 1936.
 Apart from a short visit to the UK to take part in the 1937 Coronation Review at Spithead, the squadron remained in the Mediterranean until the outbreak of the war in September 1939.

+Second World War (1939-1945)

-Glorious was then sent to patrol the Indian Ocean, but was recalled to home waters in early 1940, and 812 Squadron was transferred to RAF Coastal Command to take part in mining and bombing operations in the low countries and in the Dunkirk evacuation.
+Glorious was then sent to patrol the Indian Ocean, but was recalled to home waters in early 1940, and 812 Squadron was transferred to RAF Coastal Command to take part in mining and bombing operations in the Low Countries and in the Dunkirk evacuation.